sanjeevsubedi/sanzeev.com.np/content/blog/2023-01-08 /unit-test-angular-async-service.md

 })
 ```

 Based upon the above test, all assertions (expect) did not got executed and we can see the error on the following log too.
 The reason for this is the asynchronous nature of promise.
 The **callback** that we add on the ‘then’ function (thennable) is added to the **microtask queue** and not executed immediately.
-So, not everything inside ‘then’ callback will be guaranteed to execute on time set up by your test framework.
+So, not everything inside `then` callback will be guaranteed to execute on time set up by your test framework.

 > I highly recommend to learn **event loop** in javaScript to learn about how callbacks are stored on different queues and executed with different priorities.